Online standards development: working collaboratively to shape the world of tomorrow

 This page contains information on the project vision and its advancement.
 It will be updated regularly with the latest news, key features as they are implemented and feedback from our pilot working groups.

-Pilot working groups can find all available support materials such as training videos, Q&A sessions and link to the Online Standards Authoring knowledge base on the dedicated training page.
+Pilot working groups can find all available support materials such as training videos, Q&A sessions and link to the Online Standards Authoring knowledge base on the Resources for pilot working group page.

 Step 1: Online Standard authoring Pilot launch!